Interior Design (IDES)

 A self-directed exploration of new and/or divergent technologies, with significance to the design of interior environments.
 Students will propose a self-directed design or research project, nominating a full time staff advisor; for the subject instructors' approval.
 The proposal will clearly establish learning objectives and outcomes, and assessment criteria.

-Introduction to the profession and practice of Interior Design; types of practice; regulating bodies; education; career development; professional and social responsibilities; examination and critique of practice, projects and design issues.
+Introduction to the profession and practice of Interior Design, including but not limited to types of practice, regulating bodies, education, career development, ethics, professional and social responsibilities, and examination and critique of practice, projects, and current design issues.

 This course is a graduate level photography elective that combines the practice, theory and history of photography.
 The outcome is to stimulate the use of photography as a visionary and hands-on tool.
 The final outcome with be an exhibition of student work.